 logo

-Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
-The alternative pathways to certification are designed for career switchers who are interested in teaching in high-need areas.
+Alternative teacher preparation programs, or non-traditional programs, are designed for those with a bachelor’s degree outside of education and typically lead to a certificate or master’s degree.
+The alternative pathways to certification are designed for career switchers who are interested in teaching.
 If you don’t have your bachelor’s degree, visit our guide to traditional certification in New Mexico.
 You can read more about these alternative routes below.

 Requirements for Alternative Certification

-Prospective educators interested in alternative teacher certification in New Mexico must have at least a bachelor’s degree.
-Candidates must have a major with at least 30 undergraduate credit hours in one teachable content area, or 12 graduate credit hours in one teachable content area, or a doctoral degree in one teachable content area.
-Candidates must also pass the New Mexico Teacher Assessments (NMTA) for the subject(s) and grade level(s) to be taught.
+Prospective educators interested in alternative teacher certification in New Mexico must have at least a bachelor’s degree and at least 30 undergraduate credit hours in one teachable content area, or 12 graduate credit hours in one teachable content area, or a doctoral degree in one teachable content area.
+Elementary school teacher candidates must also pass the Praxis: Teaching Reading: Elementary test and prospective special education teachers must take the Praxis: Special Education: Foundational Knowledge test.

 Types of Alternative Teaching Licenses in New Mexico

 There are three main pathways to alternative teacher licensure in New Mexico.
 All pathways in the state involve completing a teacher preparation program, which may be completed in as little as one year as a post-graduate certificate or as a licensure-only course of study.
-Candidates may also elect to pursue a master’s degree in education via certain approved programs.
+Candidates may also elect to pursue a master’s degree in teaching, education, or a teachable subject via certain approved programs.

 Online Portfolio for Alternative Licensure

-The Online Portfolio for Alternative Licensure (OPAL) pathway allows candidates to earn teaching certification through a portfolio review.
-Candidates must meet the requirements of the portfolio, take the three required New Mexico Teacher Assessments (NMTA), and take at least three credit hours of reading courses, depending on the grade(s) to be taught.
-Teachers must also arrange for a teaching internship, which will be used to meet the portfolio requirements.
-After portfolio review, the New Mexico Public Education Department may issue a Level 1 license.
+The Online Portfolio for Alternative Licensure (OPAL) Pathway Program allows candidates to teach for two years at a New Mexico Public School District while they are mentored and evaluated.
+Candidates must submit an online portfolio, pass any required assessments, and meet the reading methods course requirement.
+Teachers must also arrange for a teaching mentorship, which will be used to meet the portfolio requirements.
+After portfolio review, the NMPED may issue a Level 1 Professional License.

 Vocational Technical Education

 Prospective teachers of vocational or career and technical education (CTE) subjects may qualify for the Vocational Technical Education route to licensure.
-This requires candidates to have either a bachelor’s degree with 32 credit hours in an occupational area; an associate’s degree plus two years of work experience in an occupational area; or a high school diploma plus five years of work experience in an occupational area.
+This requires candidates to have either a bachelor’s degree with 32 credit hours related to the occupational area; an associate degree plus two years of work experience related to the occupational area; a certificate plus three years of work experience related to the occupational area; or a high school diploma plus five years of work experience related to the occupational area.
 Candidates must either take 15 semester hours of professional education in vocational-technical subjects or follow a school-sponsored Professional Development Plan (PDP).
-Candidates may apply for a one-year license while completing the PDP, after which candidates are eligible for a Vocational Technical Education license.
+Candidates may apply for a one-year license while completing the PDP, after which candidates are eligible for a Vocational Technical Teaching License.

 Testing Requirements for New Mexico Alternative Certification